Heatstroke: First aid

 Seek emergency medical care

 If you suspect heatstroke, call 911 or your local emergency number.
-Then immediately move the person out of the heat, remove excess clothing, and cool him or her by whatever means available, for example:
+Then move the person out of the heat right away.
+Cool the person by whatever means available.
+For example:

 - Place ice packs or cool wet towels on the neck, armpits and groin.